PR0CK0/Mandelbrot-Set-Calculation-Optimization-in-Scientific-Python/README.md

 MA553 - High Performance Scientific Computing
 Fall 2022, Dr. Khanal

+All code, research, analysis, benchmarking, visualizations, and documentation were completed by Tyler T. Procko as part of the MA553 final project.

+### README Attribution

+This README was written by Claude (Anthropic) in 2025 to document Tyler's original 2022 project, based on the comprehensive 30-page project report.

 ## License

 MIT License - see [LICENSE](LICENSE) file for details